 Disclaimer: This post contains affiliate links via Amazon for products that I wholeheartedly love.

 Thanksgiving is all about good food while being surrounded by great people and feeling Thankful for everything that you have.
 Personally, I've been so thankful for so much this year, despite the challenges and great hardships that I've faced over the years leading up to now.
 And while I consider this the Best Vegan Sweet Potato Pie, which I originally made a few years ago on the blog, I'm so grateful that I finally got a chance to remake and revamp this entire recipe to perfection-----derived from all of the practice and time spent harnessing my cooking + baking skills.
+Plus, these Mini Sweet Potato Pecan Pies are the perfect little bites for any occasion.
+When it comes to this Blender Maple Sweet Potato Pie, it is smooth, velvety, full of sweet potato + spices flavor and is housed with a buttery, flaky crust.

 Yes---it took some work (I'm a huge believer in therapy) to arrive at this destination when it comes to my way of thinking, but it still holds very true and God is still very real.
 I hope that you can find some peace and gratitude in your life as well, despite everything going on in the world or just your world.